pyside/pyside2-setup/doc/typesystemvariables.rst

 **%TYPE**

   Replaced by the name of the class to which a function belongs.
-Should be used in code injected to methods.
+May be used in code injected at method or class level.

 .. _example: